Chidubem5/Erdos_Africa/README.md

 3. Implied Volatility vs Realized Volatility for an Africa-Exposure ETF.pdf
     - Latex document featuring abstract, analysis, and takeaways
 4. main.ipynb
     - The Python code that supplied the plots
+5. The remaining files are plots, deliverables from the code.